Using a Solar Panel

 If you are using a solar panel with a center-positive barrel jack (like the PowerFeather Solar Panel), you might be interested in the

-PowerFeather ProtoWing which has a barrel connector and can be connected to VDC
+PowerFeather ProtoWing which has a barrel connector and can be connected to VDC and GND of PowerFeather.

-There is no reverse polarity protection on VDC
+There is no reverse polarity protection on VDC and GND, so ensure that solar panel terminals are connected

 with correct polarity.
 Incorrect polarity can cause permanent damage to PowerFeather and/or the solar panel.